melsman/mlkit/index.md

   <div class="col-lg-4">
      <h3>Open Source</h3>
        <p>MLKit is open source; it is
-          distributed under the GNU General Public License (GPL).
-The runtime system and libraries are also distributed under the MIT licence, thus, executables constructed with the MLKit are non-restricted.</p>
+          distributed under the <a href="http://opensource.org/licenses/GPL-2.0">GNU General Public License, version 2 (GPLv2)</a>.
+The runtime system and libraries are also distributed under the <a href="http://opensource.org/licenses/MIT">MIT licence</a>, thus, executables constructed with the MLKit are non-restricted.</p>
    </div>
    <div class="col-lg-4">